Fun Fire Pit Swing Set: Practical 11-Step Project

 Again, there are several ways to do this.
 My technique might not be the absolute easiest, but it turned out pretty well.

-Ok, now that the top of your structure is symmetrical, you can use the post level or box beam level to ensure that each post is perfectly straight.
+Ok, now that the top of your fire pit swing set structure is symmetrical, you can use the post level or box beam level to ensure that each post is perfectly straight.
 You may need a little leverage to move the bottom of a post an inch or two.
 Use a shovel or a rock-breaking rod.
 Do not forget to check the beam measurements each time you move a post to make sure it is all still true.

 Once the posts are straight, you can level.
 I did this by setting my 8 foot box-beam level on top of each of the cheater beams.
 For low posts, pour in a little paver base and lift up the post to allow the paver base to flow under it.
 You may need to disconnect the brace so you can lift the post.